Dub music: Afrofuturism and diaspora

-Jamaican Sound System
+Jamaican sound systems

 The most straightforward explanation of the Jamaican sound system would be an individual who deals with a mechanical system consisting of musical amplification and diffusion.
 This would include turntables, speakers, and a PA system.
 In this system the deejay is the person who speaks over the record.
 This is not to be confused with the American term DJ, which refers to the one in charge of selecting the tracks at an event with music.
 This role is known as the selector in the sound system dub culture, who also plays a vital role in the system, especially in Jamaican dancehalls.

-The sound system has had a prevalent spot in music production in Jamaica for well over 50 years.
+The sound system has had a prevalent spot in music production in Jamaica for well over 60 years.
 The true importance and relationship between the sound system and dub music can be found in the dubbed out versions of sounds that became the source of Dub music.
 These dubbed out versions of songs consisted of the original track, without the vocals.
 Through reggae soundscape and the Jamaican Sound System, dub artists were able to creatively manipulate these dubbed out versions or remixes of songs.
 These dub remixes were heavily influenced with effects, vocal samples, and were essential to the progression of dub.
 The remixes, often referred to as versions were the B-sides of a specific record.
 The dub musician would add in dramatic pauses and breakdowns in the version to make the song have a dub influence and feel.
 The artists who were using the sound system to create dub tracks would refer to their creation of remixes of certain records versioning.
 In the setting of a sound system, versions allow for more vocal improvisation and expressions from the deejay.
 These remixes or versions would not have been possible without the Jamaican sound system and its progression over the years.